Fitbit MoneySaving tips & tricks

 Use free tools such as Google Shopping, PriceSpy and PriceRunner to check that you’re getting the best deal.

-I’ve used our own data, in addition to data from CamelCamelCamel and Price Spy.
+I used our own data, in addition to data from CamelCamelCamel and Price Spy.

 The graph shows the price of Fitbits fell during Black Friday promotions in November.
 Some, but not all models, dropped further or remained the same price in the pre-Christmas and Boxing Day sales period.
+Even though this was in 2019 to 2020, we’ve seen a similar pattern in other years.

-Prices stay fairly consistent from January until around April/May where the prices started to increase across most Fitbit devices.
-This is the opposite to what we saw this time last year, where prices actually decreased in March/April - so it may be the current coronavirus pandemic has meant retailers are offering less discounts at the moment.
+As you can see above, prices stay fairly consistent from January until around April/May where the prices start to increase across most Fitbit devices.
+However, it's worth noting that this was the opposite to what we saw in this period in 2019, where prices actually decreased in March/April – so it may be the coronavirus pandemic meant retailers were offering less discounts at that time.

 Check for short-lived promotions and extras